Developing student wellbeing improvement measures

 - increase % of students reporting a sense of belonging, high expectations, and advocacy at school.

-Examples can be found in the sample Strategic Improvement Plans.
+Examples can be found in the sample Strategic Improvement Plans (staff only).

-There are many student wellbeing improvement measures including Tell Them From Me (TTFM) survey results, school based data from Positive Behaviour for Learning, evaluation tools such as the School-Wide Evaluation Tool (SET), the Wellbeing for School Excellence resource, the Personal and Social Capability learning continuum (ACARA), attendance data, referral data, learning and support team meeting records and the provision of individual learning and behaviour programs.
+There are many student wellbeing improvement measures including Tell Them From Me (TTFM) survey results, school based data from Positive Behaviour for Learning, evaluation tools such as the School-Wide Evaluation Tool (SET), the Achieving School Excellence in Wellbeing and Inclusion, the Personal and Social Capability learning continuum (ACARA), attendance data, referral data, learning and support team meeting records and the provision of individual learning and behaviour programs.
 More information can be found at the Student Wellbeing website.

 Examples of possible school-determined targets: